 Hot and cold stone temperatures have said to be like the ‘vascular gymnastics’ of the circulatory systems, the system that controls self-healing in the body.

-Good to Know:
+Good to Know

 There are no requirements for using hot or cold stones in a massage.
 However, being able to manipulate the stones at the proper temperatures is an essential skill, says Bucinell, whose program offers a basic 30-hour hands-on training up to a master’s level.

-Don’t Get Burned:
+Don’t Get Burned